 Konza Environmental Education Program (KEEP)

-MAPS is providing support to the Konza Environmental Education Program (KEEP) community outreach efforts.
-In addition, docent volunteers are using microbiome themed Fact Sheets created by the MAPS faculty to lead informative nature hikes at Konza Prairie Biological Station.
-The KEEP program offers tours, hands-on exploration activities, and field trip opportunities for both the community and K-12 students throughout the academic year.
+We support community outreach efforts at the Konza Environmental Education Program (KEEP) with funding from the MAPS project.
+Our faculty researchers help create Fact Sheets about various microbiome themed topics.
+Docent volunteers use these Fact Sheets to lead informative nature hikes at the Konza Prairie Biological Station.
+The KEEP program also offers tours, hands-on exploration activities, and field trip opportunities for both the community and K-12 students throughout the academic year.